-1 CGIAR is a global agricultural innovation network of 14 research centres employing more than 8,000 scientists, researchers, technicians, and staff, seeks to use agricultural research for development (AR4D) to help reduce poverty, enhance food and nutrition security, and improve natural resources and ecosystem services.
+&lt;sup>1 CGIAR is a global agricultural innovation network of CGIAR Research Centers and Alliances employing more than 9,000 scientists, researchers, technicians, and staff working in over 85 countries.
+It seeks to use agricultural research for development (AR4D) to transform food, land, and water systems for a more sustainable and resilient future in the face of the climate crisis.

-2 Following the One CGIAR transition, from the original 15 CGIAR Research Centres, the World Agroforestry Centre (ICRAF) and the Centre for International Forestry Research (CIFOR) are no longer participating in CGIAR Initiatives (which superseded the CGIAR Research Programs) but retain local offices in Viet Nam.
-In 2020, the International Centre for Tropical Agriculture (CIAT) and Bioversity International merged to become the Alliance of Bioversity International and CIAT.
-As this report includes research carried out before 2020, we refer to Bioversity International and CIAT as separate entities where applicable.
+&lt;sup>2 Following the One CGIAR transition, from the original 15 CGIAR Research Centers, the Center for International Forestry Research and the World Agroforestry Centre (CIFOR-ICRAF) no longer participate in CGIAR Initiatives but retain offices in Uganda.
+In 2019, the two centers merged to become the Center for International Forestry Research and World Agroforestry, as did the International Center for Tropical Agriculture (CIAT) and Bioversity International in 2020, becoming the Alliance of Bioversity International and CIAT.
+As this report includes research carried out before these mergers, we refer to all these CGIAR Research Centers as separate entities where applicable.